matrixneo99/docs/v2/web.md

 - **verboseLog**
   - logging mode that records more information than the usual logging mode.
 - **switchAnimation**
-  - Whether the transition animation between the apps should be displayed
+  - Whether the transition animation between the apps should be displayed.
 - **colorSwitch**
-  - Another transition animation
+  - Another transition animation.
 - **uppercaseLetters**
-  - Converts  all letters to capital letters
+  - Converts  all letters to capital letters.
 - **textColor**
-  - The global texcolor (Red,Green, Blue).
+  - The global texcolor (Red, Green, Blue).
 All values can be from 0-255 and must be separated by a comma.
 - **brightness**
-  - The brightness of the matrix (0-255)
+  - The brightness of the matrix (0-255).
 - **appDuration**
-  - Time in seconds to change to the next app
+  - Time in seconds to change to the next app.
 - **updateInterval**
   - Global interval in which all apps are updated.
 Exceptions are the apps that were manually overwritten (see MyApps).
 - **scrollSpeed**
   - The speed at which the text is scrolled in milliseconds.
-(The lower the faster, default: 65)
+(The lower the faster, default: 65).

 ### Automatic Brightness
 - **autoBrightness**
   - Activates the automatic brightness control.
-(Only with LDR connected)
+(Only with LDR connected).

 ### Connections
 - **cloudActive**
-  - Enables the cloudconnection
+  - Enables the cloud connection.
 - **FritzCaller**
-  - Enables the Fritz!Box Call monitor, and displays incoming calls
+  - Enables the Fritz!Box Call monitor, and displays incoming calls.

 ?> The CallMonitor function on the Fritz!Box must be activated (e.g. by entering #96*5* on a telephone connected to the Fritz!Box).
 You can also add your Fritz!Box phone book, by export it and [convert the xml to json](http://www.utilities-online.info/xmltojson/).
 Save it as "fritzbox.json" in the config folder.
 AWTRIX will show the caller names after restart.

 - **webServerPort**
-  - Port the Websever listens to
+  - Port the Webserver listens to.
 - **FritzBoxIP**
-  - IP adress of your Fritzbox (needed for FritzCaller)
+  - IP adress of your Fritzbox (needed for FritzCaller).

 ### MQTT
 - **MQTTclient**